InsightReactions/tinyllama.insightreactions.github.io/docs/guides/tiny-llama/design-philosophy.md

 We believe AI should be accessible to everyone, regardless of budget.
 Our Tiny Llama AI Home Server is an affordable, pre-configured Mini-ITX PC that allows users to host their own Tiny Llama service effortlessly and cost-effectively.
 It's designed for non-technical users familiar with generative AI technologies who prefer the privacy of local computing.

+---

 ## The Tiny Llama Service

 The Tiny Llama service includes:

-* Pre-packaged AI WebUI software for seamless use on any device
+* A home portal for easy access to all web apps and common system maintenance tasks.
+* Powerful prepackaged content replete with popular AI models, open-source web-based AI software, how-to guides, and more
 * Effortless access to continuously updated open-source AI technologies
-* A home portal for easy access to all web apps
-* Pre-installed premium content like powerful and popular AI models, how-to guides, and more

-## Hardware Specifications

-Our hardware specifications ensure robust performance, capable of generating more than 55 tokens per second with Meta's Llama3-8b and supporting models up to 13b parameters (quantized).
-Visit the [InsightReactions Store](https://insightreactions.com/store) for more information.
+---

 ## Conclusion

 We are committed to providing an exceptional user experience while upholding the core values contained within these Three Pillars.
 Join us in our mission to empower AI adoption, keeping the data and technology under your control while experiencing what open-source generative AI technologies have to offer.

+---